What Is Toxoplasmosis?

 Toxoplasmosis (Toxo) is a potentially serious, sometimes fatal infection caused by the Toxoplasma gondii (T. gondii) parasite, one of the most common parasites in the world.1

-The Centers for Disease Control and Prevention (CDC) consider Toxoplasmosis to be one of the five neglected parasitic infections.1 Toxoplasmosis has been targeted by the CDC as a priority for public health action based on the:
+The Centers for Disease Control and Prevention (CDC) consider Toxoplasmosis to be a neglected parasitic infection.1 Toxoplasmosis has been targeted by the CDC as a priority for public health action based on the:

 - Number of people infected